Physical distancing measures

 The Strategic Framework for Reopening Schools and ELC states that it is not appropriate for young children or for some children with additional support needs to maintain the models of physical distancing that would be suitable for older children in a school setting, either practically or in terms of child development.
 It is not desirable or possible to implement strict physical distancing between young children or between a young child and their childminder, or the childminder’s own children.

-Individual physical distancing applies to adults from different households in the setting, including between a childminder and their assistant, if they are not from the childminder’s own household, parents or carers, and any other adults who may attend the setting.
 In addition, adults who reside in the childminder setting and are not an assistant should physically distance from adults and children from different households in the childminding setting, where possible.
+This will reduce likelihood of direct transmission.
 The latest physical distancing advice should be checked regularly for updates.

 It is important that children’s needs are the deciding factor in these arrangements.
 While adults from different households should practice physical distancing, this is not always possible - for example, when young children are passed between adults at drop-off and pick-up times.
-Where close contact between two adults occurs, the childminder or assistant should ensure that they thoroughly wash their hands after contact and consider wearing a face covering.
+Where close contact between two adults occurs, the childminder or assistant should ensure that the amount of time that childminders or their assistants spend in close proximity with parents or carers is minimised, that face coverings are worn by adults during a physical handover and that they thoroughly wash their hands after contact.

 Childminders and parents or carers should agree staggered drop off and collection times to minimise contact between families wherever possible.

 Parents/carers should be discouraged from gathering outside the setting and should maintain distancing of 2 metres, as far as practicable, when dropping off their children.
 Appropriate markings may be introduced outside the entrance to the setting.

 Visitors to the setting